-If you're weighing Trainual vs. Docebo, you're probably trying to figure out whether you need an enterprise LMS β or something built for how your team actually operates.
+If you're weighing Trainual vs. Docebo, you're probably trying to figure out whether you need an enterprise LMS β or something built for how your team operates day to day.

 At first glance, both platforms train people.
 But here's the real difference: Docebo delivers learning programs to large, diverse audiences at enterprise scale.
 Trainual connects your training, documentation, roles, and accountability into one system β so your team knows what to do, how to do it, and who owns it.